 by Jeff LeClere

-Of the four recognized subspecies, only one, the western painted turtle, Chrysemys picta bellii, occurs in Iowa.
+Of the recognized subspecies, only one, the western painted turtle, Chrysemys picta bellii, occurs in Iowa.

 The indubitable recognition of this species is owed largely to its versatility in habitat usage.
 Nearly any permanent body of water with suitable basking sites are inhabited by these colorful turtles.
 They prefer muddy bottoms and may be seen in rivers, lakes, ponds and marshes.
 Individuals also may make overland trips to search for new ponds.

 The painted turtle can most readily be seen enjoying its favorite pastime: basking.
-It is one of Iowas first reptiles out of hibernation.
+It is one of Iowa’s first reptiles observed in spring.
 Individuals can sometimes be seen basking on warm March days.
-Retiring into hibernation in late October, they are one of the last Iowa reptiles to enter their winter sleep.
+Retiring into an overwintering state in late October, they are one of the last Iowa reptiles to enter their winter sleep.
 Adults overwinter at the bottom of the lake or pond in the mud.
 During their active period, they spend time basking interspersed with foraging for food in the water.
 Often there will be one or more ‘prime’ basking sites where many turtles will sit upon one another, sometimes up to three in a stack.

 Painted turtles recede to the bottom of the wetland to spend the night.
-Breeding occurs in the late part of April.
+Breeding occurs in spring and sometimes fall.
 The male swims behind a female as she moves to shallow water.
 Then he swims past the female and positions himself directly in front of her facing her head-on.
 Stretching out his forelimbs, he vibrates his long front claws along the females cheeks.
 Many times she may respond by backing away and swimming onward and thus the male follows and repeats the courtship behavior.
 When she is ready to breed, she may stroke his forelimbs with her claws.
 The male mounts the female from behind using his claws to secure his position.
 Then he moves his tail under hers to breed.

-Western painted turtles are omnivorous, but because they have a fixed tongue, they can not swallow on land.
-Obviously, their food must be obtained and eaten in the water.
-They spend time chasing fishes, aquatic insects, tadpoles, frogs, crayfish, snails, etc. They also consume carrion and will browse on different forms of aquatic vegetation.
+Western painted turtles are omnivorous, but because they have a fixed tongue, they have difficulty swallowing on land.
+Their food must be obtained and eaten in the water.
+They spend time chasing fishes, aquatic insects, tadpoles, frogs, crayfish, snails, and other aquatic animals.
+They also consume carrion and will browse on different forms of aquatic vegetation.
 The taste for the herbivorous portion of their diet is acquired with age; the young are mostly carnivorous.
 Painted turtles which live in waters with muddy substrates have been reported to grow at a faster rate than those found on sand or gravel bottoms (Quinn and Christainsen, 1972).